Ponytailed Youngshin Jennifer Chang packs a back kick that would make Charlie's Angels slink away in shame.

 "She's one of the top junior athletes.
 She definitely has potential," said David Martin, spokesman for the United States Tae Kwon Do Union, the national governing body for tae kwon do, and a member of the U.S. Olympic Committee.

-Tae kwon do is a Korean martial art characterized by its kicks and spins.
+Tae kwon do is a Korean martial art of kicking, blocking and striking characterized by its kicks and spins.
 It was adopted as a full Olympic sport for the 2000 Sydney Games.

 However talented she might be, the Abingdon girl tries to be an average teen-ager.